Living in Seoul as a Digital Nomad: A Complete Guide

 Things to do in Gangnam

-As a digital nomad, you’ll be delighted to know that Seoul is one of the most digitalized cities in the world.
-There is an app for every aspect of social and economic life to the point that you can’t survive without them.
 Do you want to buy a coffee?
 You’ll need a payment app or a contactless credit card, for many places don’t accept cash at all.
 The same goes for booking a restaurant table, getting a taxi, or paying for the bus or subway trip.
-Consequently, broadband internet is widely available, so you shouldn’t worry about the quality of your connection.

-However, the different apps you’ll need are locally developed.
-Forget Google Maps, Google Translate, and Whatsapp, and get used to Naver, Papago, and K-Talk.
-The downside of this situation is the language; local apps are usually Korean-only.
-Don’t panic, though; Papago can help you translate everything from spoken language to written one.
+Don’t panic, though; Papago can help you translate everything from spoken to written language.
 Just make sure your phone is always charged, and you have mobile data available.

 Read also: South Korea – General Travel Information

-The first time I went out for dinner with a group of colleagues, I realized after we split that my phone’s battery was depleted, and my T-Money card had no money on it.
 So there I was at -20 degrees Celsius, close to midnight, with no way to order a cab or pay the bus fare.
 Not to mention that I had no clue where I was, and I couldn’t read the Korean letters at the nearest bus station.
-I have never felt so lost in my life, and for a fleeting moment, I considered sleeping on a bench until sunrise, so I could walk into a store and charge my mobile.

 Read also: What to choose – SIM Card or Pocket WIFI

 Luckily, the random bus I eventually boarded (without a ticket) passed by a public square I recognized, so I was able to figure out my location and identify the bus line bound to my home neighborhood.
-The lesson of my story is that your mobile phone and its internet connection are a life-or-death matter in a highly digitalized city.

 Transportation in Seoul

 All you need is a T-money card (or app – Traveler SIM and Public Transportation Card) with some money on it.
 You can buy the physical card from any convenience store and charge it.
-And, if you plan to visit the mountain resorts or the seaside, Seoul is the central hub of an exquisite train system, including a high-speed variety of express trains.

 Get your Traveler SIM and Public Transportation Card here!

-Read also: The comprehensive guide for getting around Seoul: by bus, subway, bike, taxi or learn everything there is to know about driving in South Korea
+Read also: The comprehensive guide for getting around Seoul: by bus, subway, bike, taxi, or learn everything there is to know about driving in South Korea

 Food in Seoul & South Korea